 Segregation of duties isn’t always possible at small businesses, so a good rule of thumb is this: Don’t let one person do everything.
 Your bookkeeper should not be the check signer.
 Your bank reconciliation should be done by someone other than the person who writes the checks.
 Daily cash receipts should be crosschecked and deposited into the bank by somebody other than your manager.
 If you have employees, you (the owner) should know your approximate average payroll for each pay period and approve each payroll run before it gets submitted for processing.

-4. Keep an eye on your bank rec.
+4. Keep an eye on your bank reconciliation.

 If there’s anything strange going on with your business (like phony checks or unauthorized withdrawals), it’ll usually show up during the bank reconciliation (or "bank rec").
-Although you may think it's just a tedious monthly chore, the bank reconciliation is actually a key procedure and crucial check-and-balance for every small business.
-In fact, one of the cheapest and most effective internal controls you can get is to have your bank rec done by an outside accountant every month.
-Even if your bookkeeper says they can handle it in their sleep, an outside bank rec is a smart move because you'll know it's being done by an objective, independent professional.
+Although you may think the bank rec is just a tedious monthly chore, it's actually a key accounting procedure and a vital check-and-balance for every small business.
+In fact, one of the most effective internal controls you can get is to have your bank rec done by an outside accountant every month.
+Even if your bookkeeper says they can handle it in their sleep, getting an outside bank rec is a wise move because you'll know it's being done by an objective, independent professional.

 5. Stay hands-on with your accounting.

-Believe it or not, the single most important internal control for any small business is the overall environment created by the owner.
+Believe it or not, the single most important internal control for any small business is the overall atmosphere created by the owner (accountants call this the "control environment").
 You should stay hands-on with the financial side of your business, not just hand everything over to a bookkeeper and trust that it's being done correctly.
-Take an interest in the accounting, review large invoices before they get paid, look at key financial reports on a regular basis, and ask lots of questions.
+Take an interest in the accounting, review large invoices before they get paid, look at your key financial reports on a regular basis, and ask lots of questions.
 In addition to keeping you informed, these types of actions show employees that you’re paying close attention to the numbers... and that's a very good thing.